siddhant8019/minesweeper-Game/README.md

 1. Sentence Class: Represents logical statements about the game state, with methods for handling known mines, known safes, and marking mines or safes.
 2. MinesweeperAI Class:
-   -- add_knowledge: Updates knowledge based on a safe cell's count, marks the cell as safe, updates sentences, and infers new knowledge.
+   - add_knowledge: Updates knowledge based on a safe cell's count, marks the cell as safe, updates sentences, and infers new knowledge.
-   -- make_safe_move: Returns a safe move if known, otherwise returns None.
+   - make_safe_move: Returns a safe move if known; otherwise, returns None.
-   -- make_random_move: Returns a random valid move if no safe move is known, ensuring no repeated or risky moves.
+   - make_random_move: Returns a random valid move if no safe move is known, ensuring no repeated or risky moves.
 3. Process:
-   -- The AI learns from each safe move, updating its knowledge base.
+   - The AI learns from each safe move, updating its knowledge base.
-   -- It continuously infers new safe moves or mines based on updated knowledge.
+   - It continuously infers new safe moves or mines based on updated knowledge.
-   -- If a safe move is guaranteed, it's made; otherwise, it chooses a random move.
+   - If a safe move is guaranteed, it's made; otherwise, it chooses a random move.